Ozyegin-Planetary-Robotics-Laboratory/tmotorcan-cpp/README.md

 ## Build & Installation

-The project uses CMake for building and installation, first, clone the repository into a local folder.
-Run the below commands while ensuring you are present within the repository folder,
+The project uses CMake for building and installation, first, clone the repository into a local folder using `git clone`.
+Then run the below commands inside the repository.

 ```bash
 mkdir build && cd build